Reinforcement learning-based statistical search strategy for an axion model from flavor: Reinforcement learning

 \subsection{Agent}

 The action $\mathfrak{a}$ of the agent is realized in the following way at each step:

 where $A$ corresponds to $\{Q_i,u_i,d_i,\phi\}$.
 At an initial stage of the learning, for each environment, the ${\cal O}(1)$ coefficients in Yukawa terms Eq. \eqref{eq:Lagrangian} are picked up from the two Gaussian distribution with an average $\pm 1$ and a standard deviation 0.25.
 After the training with the neural networks introduced in the previous subsection, the coefficients are optimized to proper values by the Monte-Carlo simulation.
 Note that the coefficient $y^{u}_{33}$ was fixed at 0.4 in both the initialization and the optimization to ensure that the mass of the top quark is reproduced.

-In addition, the agent chooses an action based on $\varepsilon$-greedy method.
-Following the same way as Ref. \cite{Nishimura:2023nre}, we adopt $\varepsilon_0 = 1,\ r=0.99999$ and $\varepsilon_{\rm min}=0.01$.
+The agent chooses an action based on $\varepsilon$-greedy method.
+In this method, $\mathfrak{a}$ is determined by the neural network with probability $1-\varepsilon$ and randomly with probability $\varepsilon$ as follows:

+where $\mathfrak{b}$ is called a greedy action, and $\mathfrak{c}$ represents a random action.
+By repeating choosing an action, a sequence of charges is defined as follows:

+and this chain is called an episode.
+The initial set of charges ${\cal Q}^{\,\left(1\right)}$ is determined randomly.
+The number of actions is specified by $N_{\rm step}$ for one episode and the agent repeats the steps $N_{\rm ep}$ times.
+We took $\varepsilon$ as the following form to ensure that the agent gradually takes the greedy action:

+with $k=1,2,...,N_{\rm ep}$.
+Following the same way as in Ref. \cite{Nishimura:2023nre}, we adopt $\varepsilon_0 = 1,\ r=0.99999$ and $\varepsilon_{\rm min}=0.01$.
+Other hyper-parameters are set as $N_{\rm ep}=10^5$ for an episode number and $N_{\rm step}=32$ for a step number.
+Moreover, a batch size is 32, an epoch number is 32, and a learning rate is $\alpha= 2.5\times 10^{-4}$, respectively \footnote{For simplicity, we use the same hyper-parameters as in the previous study, but the choice of hyper-parameters is also important as a factor that determines the success or failure of the learning.
+There are various optimization methods for hyper-parameters.
+Then, ``Hyperopt'' \cite{Bergstra_2015} and ``Optuna'' \cite{10.1145/3292500.3330701} are known as libraries that provide tuning methods based on Bayesian optimization.
+In general, a ``black box function'' refers to a function whose functional form cannot be revealed in advance and whose value is determined only after the arguments are given.
+Bayesian optimization and genetic algorithms are effective methods for solving optimization problems for black box functions.}.

 Then, to evaluate how well the values calculated from the FN model reproduce reference values such as renormalized masses, an intrinsic value is defined as follows:

 whose components will be defined below.
 The flavon VEV is defined to maximize the intrinsic value, and we search for the VEV within